21nOrg/docs/src/pages/pointron/roadmap.md

 ### Later
 * End to end encryption for cloud sync plan
 * Query collections, filters and sorting in collections
-* Calendar - journal layout
+* Calendar - heatmap layout
 * watchOS app
 * iOS and watchOS widgets
   - Live widget for running focus